gchure/phd/docs/src/chapter_03/section_08_discussion.md

 ## Discussion

-Allosteric regulation is often couched as “biological action at a distance".
+Allosteric regulation is often couched as “biological action at a distance."
 Despite extensive knowledge of protein structure and function, it remains difficult to translate the coordinates of the atomic constituents of a protein to the precise parameter values which define the functional response,